tsgates/arch-wiki-markdown/wiki/IRC_Channel.md

 The channel is currently +q $~a.
 This means that you have to register and identify with the NickServ service before you can talk in the channel.
-After you have connected to irc.freenode.net (or chat.freenode.net), use the following commands for help getting all set up with NickServ:
+After you have connected to chat.freenode.net, use the following commands for help getting all set up with NickServ:

     /query nickserv help register
     /query nickserv help identify